ShimmerEngineering/SwiftAPI/README.md

 Please refer to our [support policy](https://shimmersensing.com/support/wireless-sensor-networks-documentation/) on Pre-Alpha Releases

-Should you require asistance, fixes, or updates please contact us on support.
+Should you require asistance, fixes, new features or updates please contact us on support.

 # Prerequisites
 A Shimmer3 with a RN4678 radio and the appropriate [firmware](https://github.com/ShimmerResearch/shimmer3/releases) , we currently recommend using LogAndStream_Shimmer3_BLE_v0.16.002.